near/discovery-docs/docs/tutorial/hello-near.md

 ## The Contract

 We have deployed a `Hello World` smart contract in the NEAR network at `hello.near-examples.near`.
-Tje contract exposes two methods:
+The contract exposes two methods:
 - `set_greeting(greeting: string): void`, which accepts a greeting and stores it in the contract state.
 - `get_greeting(): string` which returns the stored greeting.